project management · Aug 25, 2025

 5. Utilize Collaborative Tools and Technologies

-Leverage project management software, shared document platforms, and communication tools to facilitate seamless collaboration, especially in remote or distributed teams.
+Use project management software, shared document platforms, and communication tools, especially if your team is remote or distributed.

 6. Promote Cross-Functional Collaboration